 Parachuting with Purpose: Local US Marine Corps Veteran BASE Jumps Off Camelback Mountain to Raise Awareness of Veteran Suicide

-Meet Magali Haas, MD, PhD, President and CEO of Cohen Veterans Bioscience (CVB), a leader in the development of cutting-edge testing and therapeutics for traumatic brain injuries
+Meet Magali Haas, MD, PhD, President and CEO of Cohen Veterans Bioscience, a leader in the development of cutting-edge testing and therapeutics for traumatic brain injuries

+URGENT PRESS RELEASE CHANGE: Due to anticipated weather/ wind conditions, 22 Jumps has been rescheduled for Sunday, Jan.
+30. The safety of our jumpers is most important.
+Pre-Event at Roosters Tavern and Post-Event at Cider Corps will continue as scheduled.

 Wimmer's brother took his own life in 2015 after sustaining a traumatic brain injury (TBI) in Iraq while serving in the United States Marine Corps.
 The event, 22 Jumps, began in 2020 as a tribute to his brother, but quickly drew local and national media attention, as well as support from the brain injury, mental health, and Veterans' communities, and countless families affected by Veteran suicide.
 Since then, Wimmer's effort, 22Jumps.org has been awarded nonprofit status and has grown into a nationwide initiative with more than $100,000 raised across several events.
 All funds raised go to support Cohen Veteran Bioscience (CVB), a nonprofit biomedical research organization that is dedicated to fast-tracking precision diagnostics and tailored therapeutics for brain trauma, a major risk factor for suicide.